Thomas Jefferson Speaks to YOU,

 alone use imported articles, and on these alone the whole taxes of the General

-by the contributions of the rich alone, without his being called on to spend a
+a paradise by the contributions of the rich alone, without his being called on

 luxuries, purchased by those only who are rich enough to afford